 ▽ scroll for images ▽

-For the last year, I have been collecting burnt debris from wildfires--or perhaps more accurately, urban-interface zone fires---in the western United States and using them as drawing tools to create large-scale 'paintings' of pure carbon that are to serve as markers of a changing climate and exist in memoriam of the consequences of human habitation on the planet.
-I have collected from sites such as the Woolsey Fire in Malibu, California, and the Camp Fire in Paradise, California, and use the debris as drawing tools, saturating large scale canvases with the material end result of these devastating events that can often be as political as there are "natural".
-I think of them as landscape paintings of the new American West, and overwhelming visualizations of a large-scale systems change.
-The last few fire seasons have made history, and transformer-induced blazes have leveled entire towns.
-The full-circle coal to carbon process is a lot comprehend, and short of the horrific images of huge swaths of land burning can be difficult to keep in the mind's eye.
-Bearing witness to the burn scars myself post-fire is very impacting, telling, and allows me to document and understand from the ground.
+For the last three years, I’ve been collecting burnt debris from wildfires and fires in the urban-interface zone in the western United States and using them to create “carbon paintings” that serve as markers of a changing climate and sustained forest mismanagement, existing in memoriam of the consequences of human habitation on the planet.
+I have collected from sites such as the Woolsey Fire in Malibu, the Camp Fire in Paradise, California, and the Troublesome Fire, Colorado among dozens of others throughout the mountain west, and each piece in the series corresponds to a specific fire.
+The reduced, fundamental material end result of these devastating events is the same as the cause—carbon—and this implicates each of us and our collective role as a part of, not apart from, the natural world.
+Western approaches of thinking, settling, managing and exploiting vast swaths of the earth is oppositional and has precipitated untenable circumstances.
+While naturally occurring fires are a vital part of ecosystems, we have induced a grave imbalance. last few fire seasons have made history, and mega blazes have leveled entire towns.
+Bearing witness to the burn scars myself post-fire is very impacting and allows me to document and understand from the ground.